Clostridium spp. as Next Generation Probiotics

 Clostridium for Gastrointestinal Disorders

 Probiotic treatment is an effective treatment option, and the most advanced probiotic for improving IBD and preventing CDI investigation is Clostridium.
-Among them, C. butyricum MIYAIRI 588 (CBM588) is a specific phenotype of the strain C. butyricum, which are putative anti-inflammatory microbes.
-CBM588 produces short-chain fatty acids (SCFAs), which have major therapeutic effects.
-Besides, C. butyricum CBM588 regulates IL-10 production by intestinal macrophages in inflamed mucosa and prevents the development of colitis.
-Therefore, CBM588 may have the potential as an immunomodulatory probiotic for both maintenance and induction of remission in IBD and CDI.
+Among them, C. butyricum is a specific phenotype strain, which are putative anti-inflammatory microbes.
+It produces short-chain fatty acids (SCFAs), which have major therapeutic effects.
+Besides, it regulates IL-10 production by intestinal macrophages in inflamed mucosa and prevents the development of colitis.
+Therefore, the strain may have the potential as an immunomodulatory probiotic for both maintenance and induction of remission in IBD and CDI.

 Clostridium for Metabolic Disease